 75 British species.
 On the right is Stenocranus minutus, a brown leafhopper.

-There are around 1500 species of cicada world wide, but only one species in Britain.
+There are around 2000 species of cicada world wide; mainly tropical and sub-tropical, but only one species in Britain.
+Both adults and nymphs suck sap from plants.
 Below right is a cicada nymph, and on the right is the adult.
 Below shows the adult emerging from the final nymphal stage.

-Cicadas are easily recognised by their large size, most adults being at
+Cicadas are easily recognised by their broad head, large eyes and large size most adults being at

 least 15 mm long, and in some species can be 110 mm long.